specmore/spectacular-helm/README.md

 # spectacular-helm
-Helm charts for the Spectucular tool
+Helm charts for the Spectacular tool